kamarada/kamarada-website/en/_posts/2017-01-25-how-to-install-opensuse-leap-linux-on-a-server.md

 If you need to change the time zone, first select a **Region** (e.g. **Brazil**), then select a **Time Zone** (e.g. **São Paulo**).

 As your server is going to run Linux only, keep the **Hardware Clock Set to UTC** option checked (it is already checked by default).
-If you need further information about that option, please refer to the [openSUSE Leap official documentation][how-to-ntp-client].
+If you need further information about that option, please refer to the [Sync your system time with NTP][how-to-ntp-client] post.

 When you finish, choose **Next** (**Alt + N**).